sagerpascal/dynamic-link-architecture/README.md

 ```

 where `noise` is the noise level, `line_interrupt` is the number of interrupted lines, `act_threshold` is the activation threshold, and `square_factor` is the square factor.
-You can also use `--act_threshold bernoulli` to wir with Bernoulli neurons.
+You can also use `--act_threshold bernoulli` to test with Bernoulli neurons.
 However, in this case, the results are based
 on randomness and will vary between runs.
 Therefore, we recommend using a fixed activation threshold, e.g. `--act_threshold 0.5`, which will also makes the plot easier to comprehend.